 Recipe Notes & Tips:

-- Rest before serving: Let the chicken sit for 5 minutes after roasting to keep juices locked in.
+- Rest before serving: Let the chicken rest for 5 minutes so the juices stay in the meat when you cut into it.

 How to Store: